logo

 eXtended Reality is the generic term used for virtual reality (VR), Augmented Reality (AR) and mixed reality (MR), as well as immersive technologies of future realities.

-The glasses can be stand-alone or connected to a mobile phone.
-Standalone versions can incorporate an operating system, sensors, memory, one or several cameras, a battery, etc.
+The glasses can be standalone or connected to a mobile phone.
+Standalone versions can incorporate an operating system, sensors, memory, one or more cameras, a battery, etc.

-These systems are usually called headsets or smartglasses depending on their size and form factor.
+These systems are generally called headsets or glasses depending on their size and bulk.

 The metaverse (contraction of meta universe) is a concept of infinite and interconnected fictional digital universes in which a person will evolve through an avatar.
 It will use mixed reality systems (augmented reality, virtual reality).
 It will be a place to work, but also to play, to access leisure, and to interact with other avatars.
 This persistent world will continue to exist once left.
 Exchanges and payments will be made with cryptocurrencies or NFTs.